Lartu/ldpl/README.md

 Code written in LDPL is easy to read, runs fast and can easily interface with C++ code, so you can do anything you want, really.

+## 📯 LDPL Philosophy

+LDPL is a language designed to be easy to understand and simple to write.
+Designed to be easy to learn and simple to use.
+We believe that coding should be easy and simple.
+Nothing should become a frustrating chore.
+Compiling source code should be easy and
+simple: a single, flagless command should be enough to compile any source code.
+Every statement in the language should do one and one thing only, not multiple things depending on the context.
+Complex, low level stuff like encoding, sockets, floating point number comparison, etc., should be dealt by the compiler, transparently to the user.
+Hard stuff should be made easier.

+We understand that this philosphy may lead to longer source code, more verbose statements and extra steps to reach an end, but we also believe that it should make coding in LDPL easier and more enjoyable than in other languages.

+As one user once put it, *"Usually when I'm programming, I feel like I'm in a big fancy jet and there's a lot of turbulence and it's not going well but then all of a sudden it's smooth air again and the drink cart comes along and I get a ginger ale and it's great.
+But with LDPL, I feel like I'm a cub scout out in the woods with a box of matches and a hatchet and my Scout's Handbook (the LDPL Docs) just exploring and figuring it out as I go.
+Whenever I run into a problem I just check my handbook and, sure enough, there's a solution right there waiting for me!"*.

+We want to make LDPL a language you'll love not because it lets you do many things in one line, nor because of the way it runs, nor because of how modern it is: but because it's designed to stay by your side and tell you everything's gonna be okay even when times get dark.

 ## 💾 How to install LDPL

 You can get yourself a precompiled LDPL binary or compile LDPL from source.
 Check the following table if you are not sure of what to do.